Key

 at Aspendos.
 The best

-way to appreciate the
+way to appreciate

-largest and best preserved
+the largest and best

-theatre in Anatolia is
+in Anatolia is by

-by attending the summertime
+attending the summertime

 opera and ballet festival.